Visitors vanish from Asia’s most visited sites | Malay Mail

 “We’re very very lucky.
 Covid-19 has probably done us a favour,” Australian tourist Andres Medenis, who came for sunrise at Angkor Wat, told AFP.

-“But the economy is going to be really affected by that... so I feel sorry for the local people.” — AFP
+“But the economy is going to be really affected by that... so I feel sorry for the local people.” — AFP-Relaxnews